 People can become exposed to lead through occupational and environmental sources.
 This mainly results from:

-- inhalation of lead particles generated by burning materials containing lead, e.g. during smelting, informal recycling, stripping leaded paint and using leaded gasoline; and
+- inhalation of lead particles generated by burning materials containing lead, for example, during smelting, recycling, stripping leaded paint and using leaded gasoline or leaded aviation fuel; and

 - ingestion of lead-contaminated dust, water (from leaded pipes), food (from lead-glazed or lead-soldered containers).

 The use of some traditional cosmetics and medicines can also result in lead exposure.